al-caveman/cavemancms/content_raw/food/article.md

 Think of the operation cost of pizza making, which requires running an oven and baking.
 Imagine the energy bill, and time needed.
-Clearly pizza is a wasteful way of creation nutrition, as there are many ways we can optimize the process.
+Clearly pizza is a wasteful way of creating nutritional values, as there are many ways we can optimize the process.

 On the other hand, you could get what a pizza slice would give you, by simply frying some egg, with cheese, and potatoes, for example, at a cheaper price